 The third is Ranthambore Fort.
 Ranthambore Fort is in the NationalPark of the area which was named after the fort.
 This fort is not in a very good condition now but still claims to be on the list of UNESCO World Heritage Site.
 So, when you plan Rajasthan Tourism, do visit here.
 Every fort in India has some things common but some things uncommon also which make them unique and draw the attention internationally.
 There was a tigress called Machli, whose maximum pictures were taken.
 It came frequently here however now its soul rests in peace.
-She had bold and beautiful looks.
+She had a bold and beautiful look.
 She was spunky and was called as the Queen of Ranthambore.
 It can be understood that Ranthambore has rich preserver of wildlife also.
 It was built by the Chauhan Rajput King Sapaldaksha.
 However, some other rulers also contributed to it.
 Rao Hammir Deo Chauhan made 32 pillar canopy which you would really love.

 The fifth is the Amber Fort.
 Amber fort was built by Raja Mann Singh Ji.
 Its uniqueness is its artistic style.
 Moreover, it has a combination of Hindu and Rajput styles.
-There is beautiful mosaic work in Hall od Public and Hall of Private Audience, traditionally Diwan-e-Aam and Diwan-e-Khaass along with Sukh Niwas.
+There is beautifully mosaic work in Hall od Public and Hall of Private Audience, traditionally Diwan-e-Aam and Diwan-e-Khaass along with Sukh Niwas.
 The name is rightly given to it as it was built to give peace.
 The doors are also creatively constructed and made up of ivory and sandalwood.
-Sheesh Mahal is the prime attraction here.
-There are numerous mirrors in it.
+Sheesh, Mahal is the prime attraction here.
+There are numerous mirrors on it.
 When only 2 candles are burnt, the entire palace gets illuminated.

 The sixth fort is in Jaisalmer.
-Jaisalmer Fort has to be there on Rajasthan Trip Package as it is already the favorite spot of the national and international tourists.
+Jaisalmer Fort has to be there on Rajasthan Trip Package as it is already the favourite spot of the national and international tourists.
 It is also very large in size.
 It has outstanding looks and is called as Sone ka Quilla.
-It is in Thar Desert.
+It is in the Thar Desert.
 It is on Trikuta Hill.
 Many battles have been fought over here and there are many success stories.
 Adding to the philosophy of Unity in Diversity, it has a blend of Rajput style and Islamic Architectural style.
 There are 4 entry gates.
 There are many palaces inside the fort.
-Out of them the most beautiful palace is Jawahar Palace as it was for the royal families.
+Out of them, the most beautiful palace is Jawahar Palace as it was for the royal families.
 There are also Jain and Laxminath temples.

 The seventh Site is Keoladeo National Park.
 It is known for the birds it has.
 If you ever had a hobby of bird watching, then this is the best place for you on Rajasthan Tour Package There is a vast variety of birds coming over here from foreign lands also.
 There are 364 species of birds and we get birds from countries like Afghanistan, China, Turkmenistan and Siberia.
 The maintenance of wet marshy lands makes it possible as they have insects and fish forming food for the birds.
-This is how it becomes the natural habitat.
+This is how it becomes a natural habitat.
 Some species are rare ones.
 You can go sightseeing on cycle rickshaws along with a local tourist guide.
 In 1982, it was recognized as a National Park.
 Make sure you have enough time to visit here on Rajasthan Tour Itinerary because you may need time to wait for the sight of the birds.

 The eighth one is Jantar Mantar.
 This proves the smartness of Indian Scientist all over the world.
 Jantar Mantar is the astronomical observatory.
 It was built by Prince Jai Singh II.
 He was curious about astronomy and cosmology.
 There are multiple instruments.
-The instruments are well versed to make us see the astronomical bodies with naked eye.
+The instruments are well versed to make us see the astronomical bodies with the naked eye.
 It is located in the heart of Jaipur city and thus it is possible for all the tourists on Rajasthan Tour Package.

 Rajasthan is home to 3 Tiger Reserves.
 Their names are Ranthambore National Park, Sariska Tiger Reserve and Alvar and Mukundra Hill Tiger Reserve.
 To begin with, let us take Ranthambore National Park.
 It was established as a Game Sanctuary in 1955.
-Later, it was declared as the one of the Project Tiger Reserves in 1973.
+Later, it was declared as one of the Project Tiger Reserves in 1973.
 It was then declared as a National Park in 1980.
 Then some initiatives were taken to enlarge it too.
-This is the one of the best features that Rajasthan Tourism can offer.
-The wildlife is known for Bangal Tigers.
+This is one of the best features that Rajasthan Tourism can offer.
+The wildlife is known for Bengal Tigers.
 It is easily possible for us to see the tigers in the daytime also.
-However the best time to see the tigers are November and May.
+However, the best time to see the tigers are November and May.
 It is rich in all the aspects of a National Park.
 It has one of the highest banyan trees also.

 Sariska Tiger Reserve is the second Tiger Reserve.
 It is situated in Alwar, Rajasthan.
 There are thorny forests, grasslands, dry forests, rocky hills, etc. since 1990, it is enjoying the status of National Park.
 If you love real adventure it is the right and the best choice for you on Rajasthan Holiday Packages.

 The third Tiger Reserve is Mukundra Hill Tiger Reserve.
-Its forests are known for thickness of the forests.
-Be it flora or fauna, the tiger Reserve is rich on both and deservers to be the National Tiger Reserve and a very convenient home to the tigers.
+Its forests are known for the thickness of the forests.
+Be it flora or fauna, the tiger Reserve is rich on both and deserves to be the National Tiger Reserve and very convenient home to the tigers.
 Would you not like to see this National Tiger Reserve on Rajasthan Travel Package which is between 2 parallel mountains, namely Mukundra and Gagrola!

 So, not only Delhi but Agra is also in the picture.
 Golden Triangle is basically a tourist circuit that comprises Jaipur, Delhi and Agra.
 The secret behind the word ‘triangle’ is the way the three cities are located.
 Their locations form a triangle on the map.
 Rajasthan Travel Package sets you on one angle of the triangle and you have the golden opportunity to move to the other two angles also.
 This can make your Rajasthan Trip Package a memorable one.